 A student may, on formal application and payment of the prescribed fee, and with the approval of the Executive Committee of the relevant Faculty Board, be granted an exemption(s) from registration for a subject(s) for which the student has received credit(s) in terms of the Recognition of Prior Learning Policy of the Institution or any other educational institution regarded by the Council as equivalent to a university of technology, for the purpose of such student obtaining a qualification at the Institution.
 Such exemptions shall not be granted with distinction.
-(Amended w.e.f.
-2012/01)

-GI0A CONFERMENT OF STATUS
+GIOA CONFERMENT OF STATUS